Are your tires safe? Let our team at Dennis Johnson's Auto Repair make sure.

 3/32" Depth: Monitor your tires closely and replace them soon to ensure your vehicle is road ready, safe, and dependable.

 2/32" Depth or less: You need tires now.
 Driving is unsafe with tires in this condition and should be replaced right away.

 Inflation: Check the air pressure monthly and before taking any long trips.
 Poor inflation can cause premature wear, increased fuel consumption and tire failure.

 Rotation: Your tires should be rotated every 3,000-5,000 miles.
 When done consistently, this helps maintain proper traction and gives you the maximum tread life.

 Eye Check Daily: Inspect your tires daily for penetrations, bulges, cracks, and abnormal wear.
 Don't forget to check the tire edges for damage caused by misalignment or under-inflation.

-Trust your tires to our team of automotive technicians at Dennis Johnson's Auto Repair located at 1114 Old Railroad Bed Rd in Madison, AL.
+Trust your tires to our team of automotive technicians at Dennis Johnson's Auto Repair IN Madison where we care about your safety.

 Content, including images, displayed on this website is protected by copyright laws.
 Downloading, republication, retransmission, or reproduction of the content on this website is strictly prohibited